Tips for a happy holiday

 Hotels

 Some days we have a very tight schedule and as sites often close at 1500 there isn't time for a proper lunch break at a taverna.
 Many sites have sandwich/soft drink stalls (Kanteens).
 We often have a picnic lunch while visiting a site.
-It is a good idea to bring emergency rations from home (biscuits, chocolate, fruit, etc.) or to buy some in Athens on the first day.
+It is a good idea to bring emergency rations from home (biscuits, chocolate, fruit, etc.) or to buy some on the first day.

 Evening meals